Rashad941/Javascript-Variable/README.md

 # Javascript-Variables
 This is a test exercise on Variables.
-In this excercise, I created buttons which adds items to cart.
+In this excercise, I created buttons which when when clicked, adds items to cart via the console.